Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/ml-intents.md

 <div class="divider"></div>
 If an Intent has been marked as `Reconfirmation Needed` and it is the highest found Intent, Cognigy AI will ask the user the question set in the **`Confirmation Sentence`** property for the Intent.
 If the user confirms the question with a positive answer, Cognigy AI will remember the answer for this user and not ask the user again.

-???+ info "How Reconfirmation Works"
+!!! note "How Reconfirmation Works"
     * User: *"I want to order a snack"*
     * Cognigy AI scores the Intent `orderPizza` with 0.7
     * Cognigy AI: *"Do you mean you want to order a pizza?"*